Property investors learn how to claim the maximum building allowance

 Online programs such as Corelogic can give helpful information about the original settlement date of the property.
 Some people then work backwards one year as an approximation before approaching the local council.

-Option 2 – Short term traveller accomodation Building allowance Rate
+Option 2 – Short term traveller accommodation Building allowance Rate

 If you purchase a unit that can be defined as “short-term traveller accommodation”, you may be able to claim a 4 per cent building allowance.

-Some investors expect to receive the 4 per cent building allowance because they own a holiday house and have it fully furnished.
+Some investors expect to receive the 4 per cent building allowance because they own a holiday home and have it fully furnished.
 But this type of accommodation does not fit into the category.

-The construction needs to have commenced after February 27, 1992, to be eligible.
+To be eligible, the construction must have commenced after February 27, 1992.
 This type of investment generally has the highest depreciation claim as a proportion of the purchase price.
-This is partly due to the higher building allowance and because these types of investments have more plant and equipment in them.
-They generally have lifts, pools and also are often fully furnished.
+This is partly due to the higher building allowance and because these types of investments have more plants and equipment.
+They generally have lifts and pools and also are often fully furnished.

 But a high depreciation schedule does not necessarily make a good investment.
 Many people have been burnt in the past buying these types of investments based upon the available tax deductions.